 Dublin Murders Filming Locations

-Tollymore Forest, County Down
+Tollymore Forest, Co.
+Down

 Without giving away any spoilers, one of the main filming locations for the psychological thriller Dublin Murders takes place in Tollymore Forest Park.
 Based on Tana French’s internationally bestselling Dublin Murder Squad novels, this television series is set during the height of the Celtic Tiger financial boom and focuses on two murder investigations.
 With panoramic views of the Mourne Mountains and the sea at Newcastle, Tollymore Forest Park is a spectacular location and perfect for a day out enjoying our natural beauty.